Family Action Guide

 Request Body Camera and Jail Video

 File an Open Records request for all video footage.
-Note that agencies may claim exemptions — an attorney's preservation demand carries legal weight.
+Note that agencies may claim exemptions, and an attorney can help formalize preservation requests and document notice.

 Do NOT Accept the Official Narrative

-Initial press releases and agency statements are written to protect the institution.
-Wait for an independent investigation before accepting any explanation.
+Initial press releases and agency statements may be incomplete or reflect the agency's perspective.
+Wait for an independent review before accepting any explanation.

 Do NOT Speak with Internal Affairs Without Counsel